microsoft/promptflow/docs/how-to-guides/run-and-evaluate-a-flow.md

 pf run create --flow standard/web-classification --data standard/web-classification/data.jsonl --column-mapping url='${data.url}' --stream
 ```

+Note `column-mapping` is a mapping from flow input name to specified values, see more details in [Use column mapping](./use-column-mapping.md).

 You can also name the run by specifying `--name my_first_run` in above command, otherwise the run name will be generated in a certain pattern which has timestamp inside.